 No “cookbook answers” for Lyme treatment, whether acute or chronic

 Dr. Daniel Kinderlehrer is a a Lyme-literate MD in Denver, Colorado.
-In the following excerpt from his forthcoming book, he outlines the main differences between acute and chronic Lyme disease.
+In the following excerpt from his new book, he outlines the main differences between acute and chronic Lyme disease.

 I am frequently asked how I treat Lyme disease.
 My answer is that I don’t—I treat people, and they are all different.